-In addition to launching her own programs, the School continues to teach economics to Bachelor of Arts students as well as offering service courses and common undergraduate courses to all the Faculties in the University, except Agriculture and Law.
-It is one of the largest units in the College of Humanities and Social Sciences.
-In any academic year, the School of Economics teaches and examines an average of 90 undergraduate, 40 postgraduate and 26 PhD course units.
+In addition to launching her own programs, the Department continues to teach economics to Faculty of Social Sciences students as well as offering service courses and common undergraduate courses to all the Faculties in the University, except Agriculture and Law.
+It is one of the largest units in the Faculty of Social Sciences.
+In any academic year, the Department of Economics, Population and Development Studies teaches and examines an average of 90 undergraduate, 40 postgraduate and 26 PhD course units.
 The annual average enrollment for the undergraduate programs is about 600 for Module I and Module II.
 The annual enrollment for all Masters and PhD programs is about 150 and 15 respectively.

 Prof. Peter Kimuyu (Dec 2004 - Dec 2007)